Get a free application, infrastructure and malware scan report - Scan Your Website Now

 Fully Managed WAF (Web Application Firewall)

-A fully managed, cloud-based WAF serves as the first line of defense for defending web applications and APIs.
-They supplement the signature-based protections offered by IPS and firewalls.
+A fully managed, cloud-based WAF acts as the first line of defense for web applications and APIs, offering continuous monitoring, automated threat detection, and expert-managed security.

-One of the primary actions that WAFs use to detect and prevent attacks is the ability to deny requests based on specific criteria.
+One of the primary actions that WAFs use to detect and prevent attacks is their ability to deny requests based on specific criteria.

-For example, AppTrana WAF uses reputation databases such as Spamhaus DB and HoneyPot project to blacklist malicious IPs and block requests from those sources.
-Geolocation-based blocking using MaxMind DB is another technique that can deny access to prevent attacks.
+For example, AppTrana WAF enhances security by leveraging reputation databases like Spamhaus DB and HoneyPot project to blacklist malicious IPs and block harmful requests.
+It also integrates geolocation-based blocking using MaxMind DB to restrict access from high-risk regions.

 API Security